-The purpose of combination screening is to see if the effect of the combination of two compounds is greater or less than the sum of their individual effects.
+The purpose of combination screening is to investigate whether combining two or more substances will enhance or inhibit their biological effects.
 One way to test this is to run a cross-titration with one compound arrayed across the plate, and another down the plate, looking for synergistic or antagonistic effects.

 One integrated and effective solution for combination screening and analysis combines Mosaic software with Beckman Coulter’s Echo (previously Labcyte) and Genedata Screener.
 These three products work very tightly together so that:

 - The design of screen is created in the Echo Combination Screen application

 - The substances to test are allocated to layers of the screen and the Echo protocol created in Mosaic, which also manages tracking the substances from storage through the screen

 - The resulting data is fed directly into Genedata Screener for analysis